cristianung/testimonials-grid-section/README.md

 ## Acknowledgments

 I thank Matt Studdert for founding this great community of which I have learned so much with each project.

+I thank [@tediko](https://www.frontendmentor.io/profile/tediko) for the recommendation to add a new media query, based on her solution.